- What is Data Science?

 As you can see, the skillset requirement of both the domains overlap.
 In most cases, courses on data science and AI-ML include basic knowledge on both apart from the focus on the respective specialisations.

-Even though the areas of data science, artificial intelligence and machine learning overlap, their specific functionalities differ and have respective areas of application.
-The data science market has opened up several services and product industries, creating opportunities for experts in this domain.21
+Even though the areas of data science vs machine learning vs artificial intelligence overlap, their specific functionalities differ and have respective areas of application.
+The data science market has opened up several services and product industries, creating opportunities for experts in this domain.